IharTsykala/rsschool-devops-course-tasks/README.md

 ## Summary

 This Terraform project provides a comprehensive infrastructure configuration for AWS.
 The project ensures that private instances can securely access the internet via a NAT instance and can be managed through a Bastion host.
 The use of NACLs, security groups, and route tables ensures controlled access to the network and resources.
+Additionally, it allows for the deployment of a K3s cluster to manage Kubernetes workloads effectively.

+---